ryanburnette/authentication/README.md

 A Node.js authentication library.

+> This library is not a suggestion of the right way to do anything, or advice on
+> how you should do something.
+It's just how I do it on some of the apps I work
+> on.

 ## What this library does

 You give this library some options, a list of users, and Mailgun credentials.